 Odyssey Cafe.
 This cute cafe has free wifi and you can choose to sit in the outdoor area or the cozy indoor area.
 The waitresses were really friendly and explained the types of regional wines to me.
-I Each glass was 3 to 4 euro which I thought was great deal.
+I Each glass was 3 to 4 euro which I thought was a great deal.
 I tried the Riesling and the Sylvaner, which are the least sweet wine of the region.
-FYI the most sweet is Gewurtztraminer followed by Pinot Gris.
-Wine knowledge is life my friends.
+FYI the sweetest is Gewurtztraminer followed by Pinot Gris.
+Wine knowledge is life, my friends.

 Le Barbu (Rue Sainte-Barbe) Great cafe to get away from crowds and have coffee or Moroccan mint green tea and a delicious homemade quiche with honestly the best quiche crust I’ve ever had (and I’ve had many).
 The tarte aux pommes looked incredible as well.

 Tea House (Salon de The) I had a particularly nice Tarte L’Oignon at this cafe near the Notre Dame Cathedral

 Le Kouglehopf Outdoor restaurant near a canal with nice selection of local specialties